Asset Search Services - Nationwide Asset Investigation Company

 What's Included in Your Asset Search:

-- Real estate properties — residential, commercial, vacant land, rental properties in all 50 states
+- Real estate properties — residential, commercial, vacant land, rental in all 50 states

 - Vehicle registrations — cars, trucks, motorcycles, RVs through DMV databases

-- Watercraft registrations — boats, yachts, jet skis, Coast Guard documented vessels
+- Watercraft — boats, yachts, jet skis, Coast Guard documented vessels

-- Aircraft registrations — planes, helicopters via FAA registry
+- Aircraft — planes, helicopters via FAA registry

-- Business ownership interests — corporations, LLCs, partnerships, sole proprietorships
+- Business ownership — corporations, LLCs, partnerships, sole proprietorships

 - Judgment liens & tax liens — federal, state, and county level